Jim and I usually only go to the downtown Nashville bars for music & drinks whenever out-of-town guests are in town.

 Printers Alley might be more famous, and the tight passageway that runs between Union and Church streets bisecting The Arcade suggests a big-city ambience.
 But no other alley in downtown Nashville offers the spirit of musical legends than the asphalt stretch sandwiched by the Ryman Auditorium and the backs of revered joints such as Tootsie’s Orchid Lounge, Robert’s Western World and Layla’s Bluegrass Inn.
 Over the years, Hank Williams and Johnny Cash — among countless others — have walked Ryman Alley, often to grab a cold beverage or catch a song at a honky-tonk as they prepped for concerts at the Ryman or decompressed after a sweat-soaked performance.
 Source

 Not only did the legendary Country music stars pass through here back in the day, but today’s Country music stars still continue that tradition.
-After a show at the Ryman, artists leave through the side door, crossing over that famous “Ryman Alley” on their way to the honky tonks and bars on Broadway.
+After a show at the Ryman, musicians and celebrities leave through the side door, crossing over that famous “Ryman Alley” on their way to the honky tonks on Broadway.

 Ryman Alley is a popular downtown attraction with a colorful history as a way for Grand Ole Opry and other performers to move between the backstage of the Ryman Auditorium and the honkytonks of Lower Broadway.
 Source